pombase/website/src/docs/documentation/modification-data-bulk-upload-format.md

     for a specific *S. pombe* strain you are welcome to use it
 9. The date is the date on which the annotations are created; you may use the paper publication date or the date on which you prepare your data file.
-Format: YYYYMMDD
+Format: YYYY-MM-DD

 **Allowed annotation extensions:**